I Stopped Drinking And Realized I Don’t Need Beer To Help Me Parent

 I gave up drinking and found I’m stronger than I thought.

-It’s 30 minutes until my kids’ bedtime and I’ve had a hell of a day.
-My wife has been in bed with crippling diarrhea.
-I barely managed to get my boys ready to leave the house in the morning and then I had to work late.
+It’s 30 minutes until my kids’ bedtime, and I’ve had a hell of a day.
+My wife is sick.
+I barely managed to get my boys ready to leave the house in the morning, and then I had to work late.
 Dinner was a fiasco.
 Clean-up was worse.
-I’ve had to turn off the TV and now both kids are having tantrums on the stairs.
+Now both kids are having tantrums on the stairs.
 One is pounding the wall with his fist.
 The other is screaming at me that I’m the “worst dad ever.”
 And all I really want, more than anything, is a cold beer.
 Maybe three.
 But, too bad.
 I’m parenting stone-cold sober.

 This is a new development.
 In the past, I would have been at least a beer or two in by the time we hit bedtime.
 I would have been carrying around a coozie-covered khaki can like a security blanket.
 I would have been slightly numbed, super drowsy, and yet still impatient.

 I didn’t feel like an alcoholic, functional or otherwise.
 I didn’t need to drink.
 I wanted to.
 I felt it made outings with the family more fun.
 I felt it made a lot of parenting more fun.
 That, despite the fact that I wasn’t any more kind or loving with a few beers in my system.
 I wasn’t mean either.
 I was just slightly anesthetized, a bit fuzzy around the edges.
 So I began to wonder: What if I just stopped?
 Could I actually parent sober?

 There was also this: My kids were growing increasingly curious about this magic elixir I held so dear.
 That makes sense: They couldn’t drink it and there was deep disappointment from me if they spilled it.
 The stuff must be pretty special.